When you travel to Brazil, you often fall in love with its beautiful weather, beaches and landscapes, but always with its friendly people.

 “Alegria”, or joy, a mixture of joie de vivre and impulsivity is also what best distinguishes Brazilians from the rest of the world, regardless of the infinite number of ethnic origins, ages and regions of origin that characterize them.

-The people who invented the Samba with furious rhythms and brought the street carnival to life have positive energy running in their blood.
+The people who invented Samba and brought the street carnival to life have positive energy running in their blood.
 Carnival and partying in Brazil is a nationwide release from the tensions of everyday life.

 Brazilians, a people united by unequal diversity

 The most mixed-race people in the world, Brazilians have all the phenotypes, just like the continuous immigration throughout its history would suggest.
 Coming from around the world as settlers, explorers, slaves or economic migrants, men and women of various origins came to mix with local natives.

 What is obvious is the ease with which everyone has evolved together.
 A true cultural melting pot, a vast array of migrant children are united in a single generation.